Gibber13/blogs.nearinfinity.com/evan_oxfeld/_posts/2013-02-01-sneakernet-solved-with-git-bundle.md

 Recently I wanted to transfer a presentation from one machine to another, and unfortunately I was unable to connect to the Internet.
-Like life when it was entirely offline or whenever Github is vexingly down, I was in a classic _sneakernet_ scenario.
+Similar to life when it was entirely offline or whenever Github is vexingly down, I was in a classic _sneakernet_ scenario.
 If you haven't heard the term, _sneakernet_ is slang for